 Simon has also been active in the financial media, offering his opinion of Facebook’s 10-year plan to CNN, discussing Alphabet’s “other bets” to CNBC, and sharing his thoughts about innovation and investing to podcasts and newspapers across America.
 He has a BS in Chemical Engineering from the University of Texas at Austin and an MBA in Entrepreneurship from Rice University in Houston.
-In his spare time, he enjoys traveling, listening to rock music, and spending time with his wife and daughter.
+In his spare time, he enjoys traveling, listening to rock music, and spending time with his wife, daughter, and son.
 He has now watched Frozen approximately 43 million times.

 Simon brings a passion of digging into developing trends to uncover opportunities for 7investing.
 He believes personalized medicine and machine learning inference are two fields that will be extremely profitable for investors.